Brownsville, Tennessee: Civil War

+Reconstruction

 Through the late 19th century, whites worked to re-establish supremacy after Reconstruction and impose Jim Crow and second-class status on African Americans.
 Tennessee effectively disenfranchised most blacks in the state after the turn of the 20th century, excluding them from the political system and destroying what had been a competitive system.
-The state's congressional delegation and elected officials became predominantly white Democrats.
-The exception was East Tennessee, where white Republicans formed the majority.
+The state's congressional delegation and elected officials became predominantly white Democrats with the exception of East Tennessee, where white Republicans formed the majority.
 The region of yeomen farmers had been mostly Unionist-leaning during the Civil War.

-Among the city's contemporary attractions is the West Tennessee Delta Heritage Center, which interprets the delta region.
+Brownsville was struck by the yellow fever epidemic of 1878.
+The city saw 844 reported cases of the disease and suffered more than 200 deaths.
+Members of the Howard Association supplied much needed assistance to Brownsville during this time.
+Many victims of the epidemic were buried in Brownsville's Oakwood Cemetery.
+Due to the limited workforce available to bury each victim individually, several of them were buried in an unmarked mass grave.